aybabtme/bombertcp/README.md

 # bombertcp

-A TCP Bomberman player.
+A TCP [bomberman](https://github.com/aybabtme/bomberman) player.
 The player must be compiled with the bomberman game, which will then serve as a server for TCP clients.

 Clients to this TCP player can control a bomberman player by sending various commands on the TCP connection.
 They will also receive every update to the game